-Auto body repairers fix or replace the damaged parts of vehicle bodies and frames.
+Auto body repairers fix or replace damaged parts of vehicle bodies and frames.

-Repairers use several methods to restore damaged cars.
-They remove ruined sections and replace them with new parts.
-Auto body repairers use cutting tools, such as metal-cutting guns, to cut through and remove metal body parts.
-Then they weld new panels in their place.
+For more extensive damage, restorers remove ruined sections and replace them with new parts.
+They use cutting tools to cut through and remove metal body parts.
+They weld new panels in place of damaged sections.

 Auto body repairers who work in small shops may inspect damaged vehicles.
 They write up estimates of repair costs for customers and insurance companies.
-In large shops, repairers discuss the repair jobs with supervisors.
-They discuss what needs to be done and how much time it should take.
-Repairers use computers to keep records, send bills, and write estimates.
+Repairers in large shops discuss the repair jobs with supervisors.

-Automotive parts, body materials, and electronic systems change constantly.
-Thus, auto body repairers must continually update their skills and knowledge.
-They read technical manuals and attend classes to keep up to date on repair methods.
+Auto body repairers read technical manuals and attend classes to keep up to date on repair methods.

 Many auto body repairers are also business owners.
 They:

 - Keep track of income and expenses